What does a Deuteranope see, what is anomalous colour vision?

 All we can say for certain is that it must be very different from three cone-type vision.

-It appear that his colour world is much more dynamic.
+It appears that his colour world is much more dynamic.

 This may be because three cone-type systems have developed the capacity to produce colour constancy which means that people with them see surfaces with the same pigmentation as the same colour even when they are illuminated by different wavelengths of light.